Bada-Don/Random-Color-Picker/README.md

 - **Generate Random Colors**: Click a button to get a new, random color.
 - **Color Information**: View the HEX value of each generated color.
-- **Copy to Clipboard**: Easily copy the color values to use in your projects.
+- **Copy to Clipboard**: Easily copy the color values for your projects.
 - **Visual Appeal**: Enjoy a visually pleasing interface with vibrant colors.

 ## Technologies Used